sJalui/Face-Mask-Detector/README.md

 ### 5️⃣ Interact with the Chatbot 🤖
 Our app also comes with a built-in **AI-powered chatbot** leveraging the **Gemini API**:
 - 💬 **Get Guidance:** Ask the chatbot about features, face mask safety, or technical queries.
-- ⚙️ **Seamless Experience:** Integrated within the app for a smooth user experience.
+- ⚙️ **Seamless Experience:** Integrated within the app for a smoother user experience.
 - 🌟 **Intelligence at Your Fingertips:** Get instant answers while using the application!

 Let the chatbot enhance your interaction and provide smart support!